BHafsa/IBM-watson-recommender/README.md

-[IBM Watson Studio](https://www.ibm.com/cloud/watson-studio) platform is a platform that run and manage AI models, and optimize decisions anywhere on IBM Cloud Pak® for Data.
-The current project  analyze the interactions that users have with articles on the IBM Watson Studio platform, and generate recommendations about articles that may interest them.
+[IBM Watson Studio](https://www.ibm.com/cloud/watson-studio) is a platform that runs and manages AI models and optimizes decisions anywhere on IBM Cloud Pak® for Data.
+The current project analyzes users' interactions with articles on the IBM Watson Studio platform and generates recommendations about articles that may interest them.

 ## Table of contents

 - [What's included](#whats-included)